 The Summit Wellness Group’s staff of experienced, caring professionals will help you develop a heroin treatment plan that is customized to your individual needs.
 Factors include:

-- The length of time heroin was used and how severe the addiction is
+- The length of time and the amounts of heroin someone used

 - The severity of heroin withdrawals

-- Whether other drugs or substances are being used along with heroin
+- Whether other drugs or alcohol are being used along with heroin

 - Stability of current living situation